Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at North Central Technical College are $5,512 a year.

-North Central Technical College also claimed a spot on our Best Woodworking Undergraduate Certificate Trade Schools in the Great Lakes Region list.
-It’s in the top 20% of all schools in this category.
+In addition to its great value ranking, North Central Technical College is in the top 20% of all schools on our Best Woodworking Undergraduate Certificate Trade Schools in the Great Lakes Region list.

 Read full report on Woodworking at Northcentral Technical College

-The excellent undergraduate certificate programs at Madison Area Technical College helped the school earn the #2 place on this year’s ranking of the best value woodworking schools in the Great Lakes Region .
+You’ll join some of the best and brightest minds around you if you attend Madison Area Technical College.
+The school came in at #2 on this year’s Best Value Woodworking Undergraduate Certificate Schools in the Great Lakes Region list.
 Madison College is a large public school located in the large city of Madison.

 The average tuition and fees for an out-of-state undergraduate student at Madison College are $6,812 a year.